 Developing assertiveness was a key part of her recovery, enabling her to manage the demands of work and feel confident saying ‘no’ whenever she felt overwhelmed with the volume of work.
-After her initial 15 BCT sessions, BUPA agreed an extension of treatment, enabling her to maintain her progress.
-She continued to exercise regularly, and developed new social contacts and interests.
+After her initial 15 BCT sessions, BUPA agreed an extension of treatment, enabling further progress.
+She continued to exercise regularly and developed new social contacts and interests.

 GJ is now back at work on her original hours.
-Despite some organisation hiccups she has coped well, and says “saying no” (politely) when necessary is part of her new persona.
-She maintains her daily journal, and regularly reviews the material and notes from Joy to keep her focus on the present and the future.
-She has become the mental health ambassador at her organisation and promotes mental health issues to the managers and employees.
+Despite some organisation hiccups she has coped well and says “saying no” (politely) when necessary is part of her new persona.
+She maintains her daily journal, and regularly reviews my material and notes to keep focussed on the present and the future.
+She is now the mental health ambassador for her organisation, promoting mental health issues to managers and employees.

-My patient’s anxiety about contamination and cleanliness was affecting both her home and work life.
-So much so, that when we first met, she had been signed-off from work.
+My patient’s anxiety about contamination and cleanliness had affected both her home and work life so much that when we first met, she had been signed-off from work.

-Keen to return to work and gain control over her OCD, we started to examine her intrusive thoughts and over the course of her 10 sessions, she was able to identify the triggers for her anxiety.
+She was keen to return to work and gain control over her OCD, so we examined her intrusive thoughts and over 10 sessions, she identified the triggers for her anxiety.

 CBT helped her understand how her anxiety had developed into OCD.
 Her road to recovery started when she began to test out her ‘false’ predictions that “something awful would happen” if she did not clean and do her rituals and discovered that despite her misgivings nothing happened.

-She created a pyramid of her anxieties and began to challenge the lowest ones first and gradually working up to the hardest.
-She used CBT to help challenge her thinking and her behaviour, and found that over time her anxious feelings diminished.
+She created a pyramid of her anxieties and began to challenge the lowest ones first, gradually working up to the hardest, using CBT to challenge her thinking and behaviour.
+Over time she found that her anxious feelings diminished.

-She returned to work and received the support she needed from her employers with a ‘return to work’ programme and did not resume her cleaning rituals in the workplace.
+She returned to work, received the required support from her employer with a ‘return to work’ programme and did not resume her cleaning rituals in the workplace.

-Within 6 months she has been promoted to a more senior role.
+Within 6 months she had been promoted to a more senior role.